Quotient and blow-up of automorphisms of graphs of groups: Blowing up graph-of-groups automorphism

 \section{Blowing up graph-of-groups automorphism}

+In this section, we will reverse the quotient construction in the previous section; we emphasize this reversal by the choice of our notation.

 For simplicity of the presentation, we only give the blow-up construction at a single vertex.
-However (for example through iterating this procedure), one can generalize the technique described in this section directly to a blow-up construction at several vertices simultaniously.
+However (for example through iterating this procedure), one can generalize the technique described in this section directly to a blow-up construction at several vertices simultaneously to obtain Theorem~\ref{intro1} in the Introduction.